The Archway Leadership Team

 She earned a master’s degree in Health Policy and Management from the Harvard T.H.
 Chan School of Public Health and a Bachelor of Science from Yale University.

-Mike Fazio, Vice President of Client Services
+Senior Vice President of Client Services

 Mr. Fazio has significant expertise in the areas of managed care and provider reimbursement.
 He has successfully helped a variety of clients enter the CMS Bundled Payments for Care Improvement (BPCI) initiative and implement their bundled payment models.
 An authority on the design of bundled payments, his expertise includes development of value-based reimbursement methodologies, feasibility planning for the creation of ACOs and business development strategies.